 During the first week of crack cocaine withdrawal, the former user has generally recovered from the extreme physical symptoms and may feel as if they have been cured.
 Many people have unintentionally let their guard down and become vulnerable to relapse during this time.
 In order to avoid relapse during the withdrawal process, it is important to detox in a drug treatment facility and have a support system in place to help with difficult days and future cravings.
-Following the completion of detox, it is critical to follow the recommendations of addiction professionals and physicians, including possibly entering an outpatient rehab program.
+Following the completion of detox, it is critical to follow the recommendations of addiction professionals and physicians, including possibly entering an inpatient or outpatient rehab program.

 Ready to get help?